supervisely-ecosystem/how-to-create-app/chapter-04-additionals/part-01-remote-developing-with-docker/README.md

 <div align="left" markdown>

-## **Part 1 — Remote Developing with Docker [PyCharm SSH Interpreter]**
+## **Part 1 — Remote Developing with PyCharm [Docker SSH Server]**

 </div>

-In this part, you will learn how to start developing using Docker.
+In this part, you will learn how to start developing using PyCharm and Docker.

 1. <a href="#step-1--create-a-working-directory">Create a working directory</a>
 2. <a href="#step-2--create-ssh-key">Create SSH key</a>